godprobe/PyNet/Week 2/Wk2_Exercises.md

 	Create a new list slice that is only the first three ARP entries.

-	Use the `.join()` method to join these first three ARP entries back together as a single string using the newline character (`'\n'`) as the separator.
+	Use the `.join()` method to join these first three ARP entries back together as a single string using the newline character ('`\n`') as the separator.

 	Write this string containing the three ARP entries out to a file named "arp_entries.txt".